Bayeux Tapestry tituli: Description

 Many palaeographers who study manuscripts can distinguish different hands within the writings on manuscripts.
 In the same way, Bayeux Tapestry scholars have argued that there were different "scribes" at work, as there are subtle differences between similar letters along the entire tapestry.
-For example, at Scene 17 the 'e' letters, both Roman and uncial, in the top line of the tituli have elegant serifs with tiny points; while those in the lower two lines have straight bars.
-In scenes 52 to 57, different techniques and colourings similarly suggest different writers.
+For example, at scene 17 the uncial letter Es in the top line of the tituli have elegant serifs with tiny points; while those in the lower two lines have straight bars.
+In scenes 52 to 57, different techniques and use of colour similarly suggest different writers.

 The Bayeux Tapestry was most likely commissioned by William the Conqueror's half-brother, Bishop Odo, possibly at the same time as Bayeux Cathedral's construction in the 1070s, and completed by 1077 in time for display on the cathedral's dedication.
 It is embroidered in wool yarn on a tabby-woven linen ground using outline or stem stitch for detailing and lettering.
 A dark blue wool, almost black, is used for most of the tapestry's lettering but towards the end other colours are used, sometimes for each word and other times for each letter.